Research at the Department of Comparative Literature

 Research profile

-The historical range of the research areas at the Department of Comparative Literature spans from the seventeenth century to the present.
-Geographically and culturally, they range from British, French, German, Russian, Scandinavian, Italian and Spanish literature to American, Caribbean and Latin American literature.
-The theoretical scope of the department ranges from theoretical, aesthetical and philosophical literary research to narrative and cultural memory studies and research on subjectivity, identity and temporality.
-Our research topics include teaching literature, gender and postcolonial issues, the history and theory of the novel, and issues of modernity and postmodernity.
+The historical range of the research areas at the Department of Comparative Literature spans from ancient times to the present.
+Geographically and culturally, they range from British, French, German, Scandinavian and Spanish literature to American, Caribbean, Latin American and African literature.
+The theoretical scope of the department ranges from theoretical, aesthetical and philosophical literary research to narrative and cultural memory studies, medical and health humanities and research on subjectivity, identity and temporality.
+Our research topics include, for example, research on reading groups and activist reading, narrative agency and narrative ethics, teaching literature, and authorship in the era of social media, environmental literary studies, issues of gender, sexuality, postcoloniality and intersectionality, as well as research on trauma fiction, comics and the history and theory of the novel.

 All of these approaches share the common view that literature functions as a part of society and culture, expressing the historically conditioned human experience, while also critically engaging with and problematising it.
 Instead of a purely intrinsic perspective towards literature, the discipline emphasises a contextual approach to the study of literature.
 This does not entail neglecting rigorous structural analysis of literary works, but it does mean seeing literary structures as part of social, historical and literary contexts as well.